Annual meeting set - Farmville

 Annual meeting set

-The Friends of the Appomattox River will hold their annual meeting on Friday, March 4, from 7-9 p.m.
-The public is invited to attend our in-person annual meeting for 2022.
-We will gather at the Mill Room, in the lowest level of One Mill Street, Farmville.
-Our evening will begin with some social time, followed by a recap of activities and accomplishments from the prior year.
-We’ll elect new officers, and spend some time planning future activities.
-If you have any questions, please contact Mark Kernohan at (440) 452-8522.
+The Friends of the Appomattox River will hold its annual meeting on Friday, March 4, from 7-9 p.m.
+The public is invited to attend the in-person annual meeting.
+Gather at the Mill Room, in the lowest level of One Mill Street, Farmville.
+The evening will begin with some social time, followed by a recap of activities and accomplishments from the prior year.
+New officers will be elected and some time will be spent planning future activities.
+For questions contact Mark Kernohan at (440) 452-8522.